-Years er nded Decen nber 31,
+Years Years ended December 31,

-2014 2013 2012
+2015 2014 2013

-Preferred Stock Outstanding 1 0.0 13.7 0.0
+Preferred Stock Outstanding 0.0 0.0 13.7

-greater than the average market price: Stock options 2 0.0 0.1 6.6
+Securities excluded from the diluted earnings per share calculation because the exercise price was greater than the average market price:

+Stock options 0.0 0.0 0.1

-1 We converted all of our Series B Preferred Stock into common stock in October 2013.
+We converted all of our 5 1/4% Series B Cumulative Convertible Perpetual Preferred Stock into common stock in October 2013.
 For purposes of calculating diluted earnings per share for 2013, the potentially dilutive shares would have been pro-rated based on the period they were outstanding but were antidilutive.